avanwinkle/masseffect2/README.md

 Hit the Batarian target banks to clear a path through Project Base and hit the left ramp to lock a ball and get the station online.
 When all three systems are restored the Arrival three-ball multiball begins: hit the lit shots to build value and the pulsing shot for multipliers as the station heads towards Alpha.
 Watch out for the timer and make sure to hit the escape shot before time runs out!

 *This mission is only available after the Collector Ship mission*

+### Project Firewalker
+Scan research packets to uncover intel at sites scattered across the galaxy.
+Collect three packets from any site to unlock increasingly difficult recovery missions in the M-44 Hammerhead vehicle.
+Complete all the missions to unlock the hidden Prothean site: a fast-paced rocket-drone multiball!

 ## Additional Gameplay